Pylons/akhet/docs/vocabulary.rst

 MVC

     The Model-View-Controller pattern used in programming.
 Pyramid is more of a MV (Model-View) framework than MVC.
-Many contemporary web developers -- while still supporting the basic principle of keeping your business logic separate from your user interface code -- have given up on the formal categories of MVC as not being well suited to the web.
+Many contemporary web developers have given up on MVC as not being well suited to the web.
 MVC envisions a three-way split between business logic, user interface, and framework interface, but in practice the latter two are hard to separate.
-MVC was invented in the 1980s to separate application code from low-level keyboard drivers and video drivers, a situation not directly applicable to modern web development.
+A two-way split is more useful: the *model* which is all code specific to your business and can be used on its own, and the *view* which is all code specific to the framework, user interface, and HTTP/HTML environment.

 URL Dispatch